Trombley House

-The Trombley House (or Tromble House) was constructed as a house and trading post, and is now located at 901 John F. Kennedy Drive in Veterans Memorial Park in Bay City, Michigan.
+The Trombley House (or Tromble House) was constructed as a house and trading post, and is now located at 901 John F. Kennedy.
+After being sent down the Saginaw River on a barge it is now located in Veterans Memorial Park in Bay City, Michigan.
 The building is also known as the Centre House (or Center House).
 It was listed on the National Register of Historic Places in 1973.
 It is the oldest frame house still standing in Bay County.

 History

 Medor and Joseph Trombley, both French-Canadian fur traders, settled in the Saginaw Valley in the early 1830s and purchased large tracts of land along the Saginaw River between what is now Twenty-third Street and Cass Avenue in Bay City.
 In 1835, they began construction on this house, hiring Nathan C. Case, a carpenter, to construct it.

 The house at that time was located on the east side of the river, at what is now 114-118 Webster Street.
 The house was completed in 1837.
 The Trombleys used the building as a house, as a place to conduct their trading business, and as an inn of sorts.

 In the early 1840s, the Trombleys sold the house to James McCormick, Medor Trombley's father-in-law.
 McCormick remodeled it into a family residence, and lived there until his death in 1846.
 His wife Ellen continued to live there until her death in 1854.
-Medor Trombley and his wife Sara McCormick Trombley moved in in 1847.
+Medor Trombley and his wife Sara McCormick Trombley moved into the house in 1847.

 After Ellen McCormick's death in 1854, Medor Trombley again took ownership of the house, and held onto it until 1899.
 During this time, the house also served as an inn or hotel, with out-of-town businessmen staying there.
 It was known variously as the "River House," the "Big House," or the "Centre House."